Skip to content

 Students should allot an hour every day to independent study.

-Other sentence examples with allot
+Other sentences with allot & a lot

 The manager will allot tasks to each team member based on their skills and strengths.